sveinbjornt/Platypus/Documentation/Documentation.md

 The **Identifier** text field specifies the unique identifier for the application.
 If you have already set an application name, this will default to something in the form of "org.yourusername.YourAppName".

 Every macOS application has a unique string called a bundle identifier, which takes the form of a reverse DNS name (e.g. "com.apple.iTunes" or "org.sveinbjorn.Platypus").
 Platypus automatically formats the bundle identifier using the application name and default user name, but you can set it to whatever you want.
-The default bundle identifier prefix can be configured in **Preferences**.
+The default bundle identifier prefix can be configured in **Settings**.

 <img src="images/author_identifier.png" width="427">